Updated on: Jan 12th, 2022

-In April 2019, a new return-filing procedure was laid down for composition dealers.
-Form CMP-08 was introduced in April 2019 to make it applicable from FY 2019-2020 onwards.
+In April 2019, a new tax payment process was laid down for composition dealers to simplify compliance for them.
+Form CMP-08 was introduced in April 2019 and was made applicable from FY 2019-2020 onwards.
 It replaces the erstwhile quarterly GSTR-4 filed by composition dealers.
-Let’s discuss the following topics in detail.

 A taxpayer who has opted for the composition scheme has to file CMP-08 in order to deposit payments every quarter.
 There are two kinds of taxpayers registered using CMP-02 (Opt into Composition scheme):